 - Gooseberries

-- Pepinos– type of Spanish cucumber
+- Pepinos – A type of Spanish cucumber

-- Peppers– This includes all sweet and spicy peppers, such as bell peppers, banana peppers, jalapeno, habanero, etc. It should be noted that pimentos (pimientos) are red cherry peppers, so they are also nightshade vegetables.
+- Peppers – This includes all sweet and spicy peppers, such as bell peppers, banana peppers, jalapeno, habanero, etc. It should be noted that pimentos (pimientos) are red cherry peppers, so they are also nightshade vegetables.

-- Tomatoes– All varieties, sizes, and colors
+- Tomatoes – All varieties, sizes, and colors

 - Tomatillos and Tamarillos

-All varieties of white, purple, and yellow flesh potatoes.
+- Potatoes – All varieties of white, purple, and yellow flesh potatoes.
 One exception is sweet potatoes.
-NOTE: Sweet potatoes are NOT a nightshade.

 The two glycoalkaloids made in potatoes are alpha-solanine and alpha-chaconine.
 And of all the glycoalkaloids found in nightshade foods, these are the worst.
 They happen to be the most toxic. (source)